CoinWorth-Capital/PriceDefender-DApp/README.md

 - Whale can manually refill Price Defender with USDC and optionally update criteria for triggers, and the process can repeat

 ### Tech Stack
-- Should the prototype be built on Ethereum Mainnet, or Base?
+- Should the prototype be built on Ethereum Mainnet or Base?
 - Does this require a telegram bot?

 ### Risks and Vulnerabilities